Easy Chicken Tagine with Preserved Lemons and Olives:

 During the summer, my windowsill is usually lined with pots of fresh herbs.
 But, for some reason, my fresh coriander never lasts long, and nothing looks particularly healthy anyway.
 So a dish like this that you can make in bulk and freeze is a good idea.

 This Chicken Tagine with Preserved Lemons is a dish you shouldn’t try to hurry too much.
 And, it’s best made with chicken thighs, which have the advantage of being relatively cheap too, to produce really tender moist meat.
 If you want to make a quicker version, then, by all means, use chicken breasts but try to buy the sort with skin on and some bone still left.
 By using chicken breast, you can cut the marinade time down to around 30 minutes and you shouldn’t need to cook the tagine for more than half an hour without the lemon and olives and then half an hour to finish off.
-If you don’t have a tagine, you can, of course, make this dish in a normal casserole, but the principle of the tagine is that it will part casserole and part-steam your dish, making the meat particularly tender.
+If you don’t have a tagine, you can, of course, make this dish in a normal casserole, but the principle of the tagine is that it will part casserole and part-steam your food, making the meat particularly tender.
 And, preserved lemons are quite unlike the fresh sort – it’s well worth keeping a jar in the cupboard if you like this kind of recipe.

 - 8 Chicken Thighs